ngerakines/apevents/README.md

   * @event + #admin mention-only post to have the event reply with an admin link that is good for 24 hours
 * Public event page that includes event details
 * Event creation with @planner
+* Admin page for server configuration
+  * Domain deny and allow functionality
+* Media storage offloading to object storage

+## Icebox / For Discussion

+* Limited NLP functionality with the @planner actor to provide helpful functionality
+* Fediverse identity verification
+* Home page event and place lists
+* Event actor and object expiration and cleanup

 # Usage (abridged)